-Krista is licensed in both IL and TX to practice therapy and clinical social work.
+Krista is licensed in IL, TX and IN to practice therapy and clinical social work.
 She holds a BA degree in Sociology from Roosevelt University in Chicago and a Master of Social Work degree (MSW) from the University of Illinois at Chicago.
 Her career in social work/social services spans over 25 years.
 Krista is also trained and certified in Critical Incident Stress Debriefing and Management (CISD/M) services.
 She provides crisis response to various situations such as workplace violence, industrial accidents, employee death, robbery, company layoffs/downsizing, etc.

 She openly shares that she is a biracial (African-American/Caucasian), transracial adoptee from foster care, raised in Chicago.